 Water Quality Basics

-Water quality is defined as the measure of the suitability of water for a certain use based on biological, chemical, and physical characteristics.
-To determine the quality of water, researchers need to analyze and measure water characteristics such as bacteria count, dissolved mineral content, and temperature.
-Scientists work to determine the levels of common constituents in the water like calcium, bicarbonate, sodium, and chloride, which are not typically harmful to human health.
-However, when trace elements like arsenic, chromium, and selenium are found in water, steps may be necessary to improve water quality in order to prevent adverse effects.
+Water quality is defined as the measure of the suitability of water for certain users based on biological, chemical, and physical characteristics.
+To determine water quality, researchers must analyze and measure water characteristics like bacteria count, dissolved mineral content, and temperature.
+Scientists work to determine the levels of common constituents in the water, like calcium, bicarbonate, sodium, and chloride, which are not typically harmful to human health.
+However, when trace elements like arsenic, chromium, and selenium are found in water, steps may be necessary to improve water quality to prevent adverse effects.

 Contaminants can access the water from manufacturing processes, agricultural practices, and sewer overflows.
 When pesticides, fertilizers, and naturally-occurring chemicals end up in the water, several health issues can result, including reproductive problems, neurological disorders, and gastrointestinal issues.
-The elderly, young children, and pregnant women are especially at risk for becoming sick after drinking water that has been contaminated.
+The elderly, young children and pregnant women are especially at risk of becoming sick after drinking water that has been contaminated.

-Guidelines and standards regarding water quality have been put into place to protect water for drinking, irrigation, recreation, or the maintenance of aquatic life.
+Guidelines and standards regarding water quality have been implemented to protect water for drinking, irrigation, recreation, or the maintenance of aquatic life.
 The U.S. Environmental Protection Agency has established standards for drinking water quality to ensure that public water supplies are safe for human consumption.
-Other standards have been put into place to protect wildlife, including fish and animals that eat aquatic life, such as birds.
+Other standards have been implemented to protect wildlife, including fish and animals that eat aquatic life, such as birds.

-- World Water Quality Facts and Statistics (PDF) – Data compiled by Pacific Institute regarding water quality throughout the world.
+World Water Quality Facts and Statistics (PDF) – Data compiled by Pacific Institute regarding water quality worldwide.

 Safety for Public and Private Drinking Water Systems

 In 1974, the U.S. Congress passed the Safe Drinking Water Act.
-This law has worked to protect the public drinking water of the U.S. by allowing EPA to set drinking water quality standards.
-The EPA also oversees the localities, states, and water suppliers who are responsible for implementing these standards.
-The law was later amended to protect drinking water and its original sources, including lakes, rivers, springs, reservoirs, and ground water wells.
+This law has worked to protect the public drinking water of the U.S. by allowing EPA the authority to set drinking water quality standards.
+The EPA also oversees the localities, states, and water suppliers responsible for implementing these standards.
+The law was later amended to protect drinking water and its sources, including lakes, rivers, springs, reservoirs, and groundwater wells.

 People who get their drinking water from a municipal or public supply have greater protection than homeowners with a private supply because their water safety is governed by legal standards.
 Water supplies are also tested on a routine basis dictated by the population size.
 However, even people with public supplies may need to test their water if their household plumbing contains brass fittings or lead pipes, as the possibility exists for contaminants to enter their home’s water supply.

-Water safety can be tested by a regional or local office of a state’s Department of Public Health, or by a private laboratory.
-In the State of Illinois, for example, residents can take a sample of water in a sterile bottle before dropping off the sample at their local public health office.
+Water safety can be tested by a regional or local office of a state’s Department of Public Health or by a private laboratory.
+In the State of Illinois, for example, residents can take a sample of water in a sterile bottle before dropping it off at their local public health office.
 Upon request, the Illinois Department of Public Health can also collect the sample.
-Local engineering firms and water-treatment companies may also be able to test your water, but it is usually recommended that homeowners choose a private or public lab that doesn’t sell water-treatment products.
+Local engineering firms and water-treatment companies may also be able to test your water.
+Still, it is usually recommended that homeowners choose a private or public lab that doesn’t sell water-treatment products.

 Testing Water Quality and Safety

-- Temperature: Scientists use water temperature to determine the types of animals that can survive in a habitat and to get a better understanding about water chemistry.
+Temperature: Scientists use water temperature to determine the types of animals that can survive in their habitat and to get a better understanding of water chemistry.

-- Bacteria: Scientists may test for bacteria that can be found in the intestinal tracts of humans and animals, which are known as fecal coliforms.
-The presence of these bacteria could suggest animal waste or failing septic systems have affected a water source.
+Bacteria: Scientists may test for bacteria that can be found in the intestinal tracts of humans and animals, which are known as fecal coliforms.
+These bacteria could suggest animal waste or failing septic systems have affected a water source.

-- Toxic substances: Toxic substances in water could be harmful to plant and animal life, including oil, pesticides, or metals.
+Toxic substances: Toxic substances in water could harm plant and animal life, including oil, pesticides, or metals.
 Mercury that comes from mining and pollution is being found in fish, which can later be ingested by people if the fish are caught and eaten.

 Water Safety and Environmental Concerns